Meetings and Events

 Please note that it is also possible for a supervisor to secure a place for a first year student in advance of their PhD start date.
 The course is also open to early-career researchers new to atmospheric science fieldwork.

-The Summer School is held annually in September on the Isle of Arran.
+The Summer School is held annually in May on the Isle of Arran, Scotland.
 The first week of the course will be held at the Kildonan Hotel on the south coast of the island and includes lecture presentations from expert atmospheric scientists.
-The remaining seven days are be held at the Lochranza Field Centre to the north of the island.
+The remaining seven days are be held at the Arran Outdoor Education Centre in Lamlash.
 Here students carry out various field measurement activities.

 9th International Conference on Air Quality